Undergraduate Curriculum Changes

 MTSU uses the curriculum management system Curriculog for all proposals.
 Curriculog allows for the completion and submission of all curriculum proposals, the development of curriculum meeting agendas, and the review and approval of the curriculum committees and administrators.
 Classes on using Curriculog are offered periodically throughout the fall and spring semesters.

 MTSU faculty and staff log in by using FSA user name with @mtsu.edu (firstname.lastname@example.org) and FSA password.
-For assistance with Curriculog or proposals, please contact Peter Cunningham or Mitzi Brandon.
+For assistance with Curriculog or proposals, please contact Nita Brooks or Mitzi Brandon.

 Curriculum Changes Which DO Require University Curriculum Committee Action

 - New program

 Requests include the establishment of new academic degree programs, new majors, new concentrations (concentrations appear on the student's transcript), and new tracks (tracks do not appear on the student's transcript).